<?xml version="1.0" encoding="UTF-8"?>

 &lt;p&gt;Overall, with this approach between high-mathematics and experimental sound sampling, I wanted to push the boundaries of curation and soundscape composition.
 What a better way to do it than to improvise with a whole archive of wild sounds?
 These days most generative systems are based on prompts and do not reference their own archival origins.
 In contrast, with this experimental method of sampling, I advance a new form of creating sound mosaics through archival listening.
 No longer passively prompting with words, but dubbing and remixing fragments from the archive in real time ala musique concrète.
 A hot pot of sounds, a mishmash of Wavelets turned Sukiyaki for the ears!&lt;/p&gt;

-&lt;p&gt;In more media-archaeological sense. which is a particular mode of inquiry into how media works, I performed the role of a machine learning model.
-By listening to a batch of 20 windowed 1-second fragments from a whole archive, I attempted to produce soundscapes via improvisation.
-A genre reflecting the trial-and-error nature of such models.
+&lt;p&gt;In a more media-archaeological sense, which is a particular mode of inquiry into how media works, I performed the role of a machine learning model.
+By listening to a batch of 20 windowed 1-second fragments from a whole archive, I attempted to produce soundscapes via improvisation, a genre reflecting the trial-and-error nature of such models.
 Therefore, the main points put forward by this performance are:&lt;/p&gt;

 &lt;ul&gt;